 \subsection{Local Information Metric $g$-Prior}

-The invariance and predictive matching criteria in \citet{Bayarri_etal_2012} lead to adoption of \eqref{eq:alpha-prior} for location families.
-Although the Poisson and Bernoulli families are not location families, it is desirable that the prior/posterior distribution for $\eg$ is invariant under any location changes in the design matrix $\X_\MM$.
-In the following proposition, we will use the uniform prior in \eqref{eq:alpha-prior} as a starting point for deriving the (approximate) integrated likelihood for $\b_\MM$ and subsequent prior distribution for $\b_\MM$.
+The invariance and predictive matching criteria in \citet{Bayarri_etal_2012} lead to adoption of \eqref{eq:alpha-prior}-\eqref{eq:sigma-prior} for location-scale families.
+Although the Poisson and Bernoulli families are not location-scale families, it is desirable that the prior/posterior distribution for $\eg$ is invariant under any location changes in the design matrix $\X_\MM$.
+In the following proposition, we will use the uniform prior in \eqref{eq:alpha-prior} and a second order Taylor expansion of the likelihood as a starting point, for deriving the (approximate) integrated likelihood for $\b_\MM$ and subsequent prior distribution for $\b_\MM$.

 \begin{proposition} For any model $\MM$, with a uniform prior $p(\alpha) \propto 1$, the marginal likelihood of $\b_\MM$ under model $\MM$ is proportional to